HannaLovvold/Kardia/README.md

 ## 📱 REST API Usage

-The REST API allows external clients (like your custom phone app) to interact with Kardia.
+The REST API allows external clients (like my custom phone app) to interact with Kardia.

 ### Authentication